moorepants/eme150a/content/pages/materials/plan-03.rst

 - Needs margin to ensure failure rate or improbable
 - Focus on areas of the part that are critical stress areas

+Strength
+   Inherent property of the object geometry and material.
+S, Sy, Su Stress
+   Property of the object's state and location. sigma, tau

 Class Question
 --------------